EzeOnoky/Project-Base-Learning-7/README.md

 ```
 cd tooling
-ls /var/www    confirm there is a html folder here
+ls /var/www/html         confirm the content

 Run below while on tooling directory, the target is to copy ALL the content of html(inside the dowloaded repo - tooling) into
-the folder that gives us the default Apache page as in *step 5 - I installed  Apache and PHP on the Web server* - pls refer to it
+the folder(/var/www/html) that gives us the default Apache page as in *step 5 - I installed  Apache and PHP on the Web server* above

-sudo cp -R html/. /var/www/html
+sudo cp -R html/* /var/www/html

 confirm the copying was successful, same content should be on below paths